ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 --------------------------------------

 WarpX provides a math parser that reads expressions in the input file.
-It can be used in all input parameters that consist in one real number.
+It can be used in all input parameters that consist of one or more floats.
+Note that when multiple floats are expected, the expressions are space delimited.

 WarpX constants
 ^^^^^^^^^^^^^^^

-WarpX provides a few pre-defined constants, that can be used for any parameter that consists in one real number.
+WarpX provides a few pre-defined constants, that can be used for any parameter that consists of one or more floats.

 ======== ===================
 q_e      elementary charge